PyCQA/docformatter/docs/source/usage.rst

                             (default: False)
       --black
-                            make formatting consistent with black, setting wrap-summaries and wrap-descriptions to a default 88 if not specified and only adding a pre-summary-space when docstring starts with '"' (default: False)
+                            make formatting consistent with black, setting wrap-summaries and wrap-descriptions to a default 88 if not specified (default: False)
-      --black-line-length length
-                            set line length for wrap-summaries and wrap-descriptions, only used if --black is set
-                            (default: 88)
       --make-summary-multi-line
                             add a newline before and after a one-line docstring (default: False)